BCaven/creativity-optional/README.MacOS.md

 Your application will be available at http://localhost:8000.

 In the current build, the Vue server and the local client also need to be run seperately as well.
-In a seperate window, run the following:
+In a seperate window, for the local client, run the following:

 `python3 src/macOS_pyaudio.py`